Andrew Ladd: Arizona Coyotes

+On September 10, 2023, Ladd announced his retirement from the NHL.

 International play

 During his junior career, Ladd played for Team Canada at the 2005 World Junior Championships in Grand Forks, North Dakota where he was joined by former minor hockey and future Chicago Blackhawks teammates Colin Fraser and Brent Seabrook.
 The trio helped Canada win their first gold medal of a five-year championship run.
 He was chosen as an alternative captain for team Canada at the 2011 IIHF tournament.